Designing a Business Data Connectivity Model

-You can add an entity by dragging an Entity from the Visual Studio Toolbox onto the BDC Designer.
+You can add an entity by dragging or copying an Entity from the Visual Studio Toolbox onto the BDC Designer.
 For more information, see How to: Add an Entity to a Model.

 The BDC service calls methods in your model when users view, add, update, or delete information in a list or Web Part that is based on your model.
 You must add a method to the model for each task that the user can perform.
 Create methods by selecting any of the five basic method types from the BDC Method Details window.
 The following table describes the five basic methods of a BDC model.

 |Finder||Returns a collection of entity instances.
 Called when the user opens the list or Web Part.
 For more information, see How to: Add a Finder Method.|

 |Specific Finder||Returns a specific entity instance.
 Called when a user views the details of a specific item in a list.
 For more information, see How to: Add a Specific Finder Method.|

 |Creator||Adds new data to the data source of an entity.
 Called when users choose the New Item button on the Ribbon of a list that is based on the model.
 For more information, see How to: Add a Creator Method.|

 |Updater||Modifies the data in a list.
 Called when users update information in a list.
 For more information, see How to: Add an Updater Method.|

 |Deleter||Removes data.
 Called when users delete an item from the list.
 For more information, see How to: Add a Deleter Method.|